Rein101/TaskManagementDatabaseApi/README.md

 # Task Management System

 ## Overview
 The Task Management System is a web-based database.
-It is not interactive, but does import data in rows through HTTP cUrl or Postman.
-It is build on a design that an individual adds data into the general (junction table) and the system automatic registers the task based on it's flag (`_personal or _work`).
-In total the database has 3 tables:
+It is not interactive but does import data in rows through HTTP curl or Postman.
+It is built on a design in which an individual adds data into the general (junction table) and the system automatically registers the task based on its flag (`_personal or _work`).
+In total, the database has 3 tables:
    - `all_tasks`
    - `personal_tasks`
    - `work_tasks`

-Using a database has it's advantage over a csv spreadsheet, the most being it's independence from the creator's memory and prevention from coercion and data insecurity.
+Using a database has its advantages over a `CSV` spreadsheet, the most being its independence from the creator's memory and prevention of coercion and data insecurity.

 ### Key Features
 - Create Tasks
-- List tasks (all or based on the id provided)
+- List tasks (all or based on the task_id provided)
 - Monitor pending and overdue tasks
 - Updating tasks by element
 - Deleting tasks by task_id in the respective tables if required
-- Automatic saving of data into the personal_tasks and work_tasks based on flag, while preserving the original task_id for reference
+- Automatic saving of data into the personal_tasks and work_tasks based on the flag, while preserving the original task_id for reference

 ## Setup Instructions

 ### Prerequisites
 - Python 3.13.0
-- Visual Studio, any Web Browser, DataGrip 2024.4.3 and Postman
+- Visual Studio, any Web Browser, DataGrip 2024.4.3 and Postman Agent
 - Visual Environment
    - Create a Visual environment
    - Activate it for use in the program
    - `python 3.13.0('venv':venv).\venv\Scripts\python.exe`
 - SQLite module (installed as sqlite3)
 - FLask module (installed as flask)
-- datetime module (included in Python standard library)
+- DateTime module (included in Python standard library)

 ### Installation
 1. Clone or download the repository containing the following files: